Only 7 ingredients for this gorgeous snow white roll cake with white chocolate mousse filling. The secret? Cake mix and 2-ingredient mousse filling!

 And look! ↓ That cute container from Ziploc below is super convenient.
 It’s perfect for sharing holiday treats with neighbors and coworkers, and sending leftovers with your guests after a holiday dinner.
 And they also have special holiday Ziploc bags perfect for sharing holiday joy.

 Hope you found an inspiration for your holiday dessert table.
-Stop by your local Target and get the featured products in this recipe with this special offer.
+Thanks for reading!

 Snow White Roll Cake with White Chocolate Mousse Filling